 Also employed as an event management trainer and coach, Chris delivers a variety training courses to first time event organisers, right through to experienced event professional.

-With some 500 events successfully completed and over 3000 events managers trained, Chris knows a thing or two about how to deliver successful events.
+With some 500 events successfully completed and over 3500 events managers trained, Chris knows a thing or two about how to deliver successful events.
 His event management experience covers arts and cultural events, music events, community and major festivals, sports events and business events.
 His sports experience comes from time spent as a Sports Centre Manager, Sports development Officer and a Sports Activity Organiser.
 His sports event management experience started with his involvement in managing the Basingstoke leg of the 1994 Tour de France.
-Examples of other events he has been involved in are UK Cross Country Championships, a Hockey international, Race for Life and a wide variety sports festivals and competitions including Rugby, Football and Athletics and most recently the Community Games programme, The Office Games programme and producing the content The Rugby Football Union’s event planning resource.
+Examples of other events he has been involved in are UK Cross Country Championships, a Hockey international, Race for Life and a wide variety sports festivals and competitions including Rugby, Football and Athletics and most recently the Community Games programme, Southampton Marathon and The Haute Route.
 In short, he knows about events!